 If you are planning to target multiple marketing segments of the market, try considering these points-

-- The ideal customer for your product
+- The ideal customer analysis for your product

 - Setting up the target audience